eldriclim/GeekInsider-TAP/README.md

 ## Testing

-You are advised to create a seperate database and update [`config/config.json`](https://github.com/eldriclim/GeekInsider-TAP/blob/master/config/config.json) for testing.
-Postman collection exports are located in the [`postman`](https://github.com/eldriclim/GeekInsider-TAP/blob/master/postman) directory.
+You are advised to create a separate database and update [`config/config.json`](https://github.com/eldriclim/GeekInsider-TAP/blob/master/config/config.json) for testing.
+Postman collection exports are located in the [`postman`](https://github.com/eldriclim/GeekInsider-TAP/blob/master/admin/postman) directory.

 To run the test suite:
 ```bash